rivaas-dev/rivaas/app/README.md

 - **Need complete flexibility** - Don't want any opinions or defaults imposed
 - **Integrating into existing systems** - Need to fit into established patterns

-The `app` package adds approximately 1-2% latency overhead compared to using `router` directly, but provides significant development speed and maintainability benefits through integrated observability and sensible defaults.
+The `app` package adds approximately 1-2% latency overhead compared to using `router` directly (119ns → ~121-122ns), but provides significant development speed and maintainability benefits through integrated observability and sensible defaults.

 ## Quick Start